shibatch/nofreelunch/README.md

 ## Conclusion

-GTEFR is community guidelines with the following features.
+GTEFR are community guidelines with the following features.

 * The guidelines are not legally binding, but are positioned as a soft rule that would be a bit uncool if violated.